cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

   by the program.

   However, contrary to static datasets, dynamic datasets allow the release of the resources held by their Java classes after you are done using them.
-You can do that by calling the ``dismissDataset()`` method of the program context: it marks the dataset to be closed and removed from all transactions as soon as the current transaction completes, thereby releasing its resources.
+You can do that by calling the ``discardDataset()`` method of the program context: it marks the dataset to be closed and removed from all transactions as soon as the current transaction completes, thereby releasing its resources.